 - Heart failure

-To put it bluntly, the long-term effects of carfentanil abuse are not well-studied, due to the fact that most people who use it will overdose or die before enough time has passed to note the long-term effects on the body and brain.
+To put it bluntly, the long-term effects of carfentanil abuse are not well-studied, because most people who use it will overdose or die before enough time has passed to note the long-term effects on the body and brain.

 What are the Signs of Carfentanil Addiction?